 Physicians - ACCME:

-The Institute for the Advancement of Human (IAHB) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
-The Institute for the Advancement of Human Behavior designates this live activity for a maximum of 24 AMA PRA Category 1 Credits™.
+The Institute for Better Health (IBH) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
+The Institute for Better Health designates this live activity for a maximum of 24 AMA PRA Category 1 Credits™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 Social Work - TX: